erikmueller/slackoverflow/posts/fullstack-london-of-dragons-and-numbers-and-iot.md

 ---
-title: "Fullstack London - Of dragons, numbers and IoT"
+title: 'Fullstack London - Of dragons, numbers and IoT'
 tags: post
 layout: post.liquid
-date: 2017-07-20
+date: '2017-07-20'
 image: assets/dragon.jpg
-image_position: "top left"
+image_position: 'top left'
-intro: "After one year of abscence I was attending Fullstack London again.
+intro: 'After one year of abscence I was attending Fullstack London again.
 The past years were well-organized, fun, and had an awesome speaker deck on top of that.
 This year was no difference.
-Here are some things I took away from these awesome three days."
+Here are some things I took away from these awesome three days.'
-categories: ["javascript"]
+categories: ['javascript']
-authors: ["Erik"]
+authors: ['Erik']
 ---

 After one year of abscence I was attending [Fullstack](https://skillsmatter.com/conferences/8264-fullstack-2017-the-conference-on-javascript-node-and-internet-of-things){target="blank"} London again.
 The past years were well-organized, fun, and had an awesome speaker deck on top of that.